Deages/Fortigate-Object-Cleanup/README.md

 When migrating services or restructuring networks (especially in environments utilizing VRFs and multiple VDOMs), address objects are frequently left behind in the configuration.
 This script parses a FortiOS 7.4 configuration file, compares all configured address objects against a master list of active IP routing networks, and outputs a formatted, deduplicated CSV of objects that are safe to delete.

+## Quick start guide:

+- Step 1: Create a whitelist.txt file with each IP/object you want to whitelist from being marked as inactive.
+- Step 2: Create a txt file, csv or xlsx file (e.g. networks.txt) that has all the active networks in your environment, line separated.
+- Step 3: Make sure your fortigate config file is in the same directory.
+- Step 4: run python3 fw_cleanup_check.py and check inactive_addresses.csv for the output.

 ---

 ## Features